valorcz/vagrant-memory-analysis/README.md

 ## Logging to the VM

-When the build of the VM is finished, you can logon to the built VM with
+When the build of the VM is finished, you can log on to the built VM with

 ```bash
 vagrant ssh